 - To do a secondary action, tap on two adjacent touch cursors on a corresponding character.

 - To show a context menu, tap two nonadjacent touch cursors above the character closest to the center of the two nonadjacent touch cursors.

-Some displays don’t support simultaneous pressing of two touch cursors.
+Note: Some displays don’t support simultaneous pressing of two touch cursors.
 Therefore, there are additional commands for each display.
-To learn more about specific key commands for each display, see Appendix D: Supported Braille Displays.
+To learn more about specific key commands for each display, see Appendix C: Supported braille displays.